votesmart-research/cf_etl/README.md

 ## Setup

+Before installation, there are a few patch ups in order for the program to be installed correctly.

 ### Create a .env file
 This file contains sensitive information and is not uploaded to the main repository by default.
 The .env file contains the following information: